 Master in Management tuition

-Most of these top-ranked programs are based in Europe—at schools like HEC Paris, the University of St Gallen, and London Business School—but you can find a good quality degree virtually anywhere.
+85% of Master in Management programs are based in Europe—at schools like HEC Paris, the University of St Gallen, and London Business School—but good quality Master in Management programs can be found all over the world.

 Meanwhile, programs in Asia tend to be more affordable.
-Tsinghua University's MiM, ranked by the Financial Times as the best program in Asia, costs around $30,000 for international students.
+Tsinghua University's MiM, ranked by the Financial Times as the best program in Asia, costs $13,300 for international students.

 Wherever you choose to study, it's important to bear in mind that most schools offer scholarship opportunities that can dramatically reduce your tuition fees.
 For instance, London Business School offers MiM scholarships for women in business, future leaders, and students who've demonstrated academic merit.